Pascal Imbeault

 Full professor

-2002: Postgraduate studies in cellular biology, University of Queensland
+2002: Postdoctorate, Cellular biology, University of Queensland

-2000: PhD Human Kinetics, Université Laval
+2000: PhD, Human kinetics, Université Laval

-1997: MSc Human Kinetics, Université Laval
+1997: MSc, Human kinetics, Université Laval

-1994: BSc Human Kinetics, Université Laval
+1994: BSc, Human kinetics, Université Laval

 Room